PrajsRamteke/4Coders/readme.md

 # CodeGPT

-CodeGPT is a website that offers a range of services related to coding, such as debugging, code optimization, and code enhancement.
-The website is designed to help developers improve their code and become better at their craft.
+CodeGPT is a website that offers a range of services related to coding, such as debugging, code optimization, code enhancement, error reporting, markdown file creation, secure code implementation, code refactoring, and code testing.
+The website is designed to help developers improve their code, become better at their craft, and ensure that their code is secure and functioning correctly.

 # Images